pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 *Kickin' Things Up A Notch - Augmentations*

 From McKenzie the Younger, in the rats and bats cave.
-He gives you an aumentation (henceforth called 'aug'), Steatite Fragment, which gives your weapon extra damage when used against kobolds.
+He gives you an augmentation (henceforth called 'aug'), Steatite Fragment, which gives your weapon extra damage when used against kobolds.
 As you are likely to get a weapon upgrade while fighting spiders (Chunk of Bronze/Chunk of Iron), save this for then.
 You can move augs between items by removing it using a distiller, but as this costs 1pp, you can save money.

 *Cleaning the Vermin Nests* (Guard Rahtiz)